 IN THIS POST: You’re going to love these 30 printable journal jar prompts to get you started on your journaling adventure!
-Here is a list of the writing prompts, plus recommendations for printing materials, journals, and pens.
 You can even turn this into a gift!

 Need more journal prompts?
 I’ve collected more than 1000 journal writing prompts right here.